Attention Deficit Hyperactivity Disorder: What Is ADHD?

 It is very important for children and adults with symptoms of ADHD to seek professional care.
 Without treatment, ADHD can interfere with a child's performance in school as well as the child's ability to make and keep friends.
 This can have a negative impact on the child's self-esteem.

-In addition, children with ADHD are at risk for developing conduct disorder, depression, or an anxiety disorder.
+In addition, children with ADHD are at risk for developing conduct disorder, depression, drug abuse problems, or an anxiety disorder.
 They are also more likely to have a learning disorder.
 Teens with ADHD are at greater risk for car accidents, pregnancy, and tobacco and alcohol use.
 Adults with ADHD have difficulty with time management, employment, and relationships.

 But, when treated, most people with ADHD -- between 70% and 80% -- experience at least some relief of symptoms.
 Many of the symptoms of ADHD diminish by early adulthood.
 However, up to 50% of people with ADHD as children continue to have problems as adults.